 During the Schematic Design phase, an electrical design brief shall be developed to support an initial set of electrical drawings and refined power request(s) for the project.
-These documents shall be submitted for a detailed review by F&S before proceeding to the next stage of development.
+These documents shall be submitted for a compliance review by F&S before proceeding to the next stage of development.
+Documents shall be submitted for review via a RES Power Request submission.